Savelor/SQLAIRefactor/docs/Ruleset.md

 ## Prompt ruleset
+The following are the rules that are provided to the AI model as a prompt, together with all other information, such as the original code to refactor and column data types to guide the refactoring.
+These rules act like a checklist: they tell the model the specific use cases to look for and defines the guidelines about how to rewrite the code.
+It applies the rules and combines these rules with its built-in knowledge and returns a refactored version of the code that follows the specified guidelines.

 1. `When you find a statement such as “SELECT * FROM Expression”, read all the batch, and identify which columns of that Expression are really used in the batch after that SELECT statement.
 Replace the “*” in the SELECT with only the columns you found as really used.
 If reading the code below the “SELECT *” statement it is not possible to understand which columns